How much labor pain should you expect during labor when you have an epidural? Should you expect to be pain-free?

 However, if medication doesn’t help there are only a few things the doctor can do:

-- Pull back the tube (called a catheter), in case there is a kink beneath the skin
+- Pull back the small tube (called an epidural catheter), in case there is a kink beneath the skin

 - Replace the epidural — they can slip out of the right spot

 I actually have a whole post on what to do if your epidural isn’t working.